-The term ‘symptom modification’ is used to describe a lot of stuff we therapists do to patients to get them to move with less pain, more comfortably, more confidently, more often, opening the so called ‘window of opportunity‘ that I have alos challenged recently.
-Now I will admit that I use some ‘symptom modification’ techniques occasionally, but I do question the explanations given as to how they work, as well as the need for them to be performed in a procedural fashion as some advocate.
+The term ‘symptom modification’ is used to describe a lot of stuff we therapists do to patients to get them to move with less pain, more comfortably, more confidently, opening the so called ‘window of opportunity‘ that I have challenged recently.
+Now I will admit that I use some ‘symptom modification’ techniques occasionally, but I do question the explanations how they work, as well as the need to use them in a procedure as some advocate.

-Symptom modification procedure is often associated with the shoulder (Lewis) but realistically it can cover any area.
-Basically symptom modification covers anything a therapist does to a patient, be that joint manipulation or mobilisation, soft tissue work, assisted movements, kinesio taping, dry needling, even exercise and psychological interventions.
-These can ALL be classed as symptom modification procedures, as they ALL can alter and modify a patients sensations and perceptions of pain stiffness, weakness and fear via interaction with a patient (Bialosky, Pickar).
+Symptom modification is often associated with the shoulder (Lewis) but realistically it can cover any area.
+Basically symptom modification covers anything a therapist does to a patient, be that joint manipulation, a mobilisation, some soft tissue work, assisted movement, taping, dry needling, even exercise and psychological interventions.
+These can ALL be classed as symptom modification, as they ALL can alter and modify a patients sensations and perceptions of pain stiffness, weakness and fear (Bialosky, Pickar).

 However, many of these techniques are still explained in biomechanical terms and usually given some fancy sounding name or acroynym.
-For example manipulations are often called HVLA’s and said to get their effects via realigning joints, or creating gas bubbles that can gap joints.
-Soft tissue techniques are called by a bewildering array of different names such as myofascial release, trigger point therapy, ART, DTFM, etc and are said to release things stuck or tethered together such as scar tissue, fascial adhesion’s, or reduce muscle tone, tension, or even knots.
+For example manipulations are often called adjustments and said to get their effects via realigning joints, or creating gas bubbles that can gap joints.
+Soft tissue techniques are called a bewildering array of different names such as myofascial release, active release, trigger pointing etc and are often said to free up things that are stuck or tethered together such as scar tissue or fascia, or that they reduce muscle tone, tension, spasm or knots.

-Even corrective exercises can be seen as symptom modifying by addressing so called muscle imbalances, poor motor control or lack of stability.
-Sometimes these techniques are described as improving faulty movements patterns, such as the scapula assistance test increasing scapula upward rotation, core stability training maintaining lumbar lordosis, or a glenohumeral mobilisation with movement re-centring a humeral head.
+Even corrective exercises can be seen as symptom modification by addressing so called muscle imbalances, poor motor control or lack of stability.
+Sometimes these techniques are described and explained as improving faulty movements patterns, such as the scapula assistance test increasing scapula upward rotation, core stability training maintaining lumbar lordosis, or a glenohumeral mobilisation with movement re-centring a humeral head.

 So how do they work?

-The simple answer is nobody knows, despite many claims, the simple fact is they are multifactorial.
-A scapula assistance test does not just affect a scapula, it affects the person with the scapula.
-There will bio-mechanical factors, neuro-inhibatory and/or excitatory factors, and psychological factors.
-But, due to an almost infinite number of variables, as well as difficulties in being able to measure small and unmeasurable things, I doubt we will ever be able to say definitivly what the predominant effects are, or if we need to.
+The simple answer is nobody knows, despite many claims.
+I guess that these techniques achieve their affects via multifactorial reasons.
+To put it simply a scapula assistance test does not only just affect a scapula, it affects the person with the scapula.
+There will I’m sure be some bio-mechanical factors that can modify the symptoms but there will also be some neuro-inhibatory and/or excitatory factors, as well as psychological factors.
+But, due to an almost infinite number of variables, as well as difficulties in being able to measure small and unmeasurable things, I doubt we will ever be able to say withy any certainty what the predominant effects are of these techniques.

 Scapula Assistance Test